 - 4.3.3.
 During use: Possible decomposing or re-emitting during the life-time of the product: In case of wooden building elements there is a small risk that the CO2 is re-emitted to the atmosphere before the end of life of the building (see section 4.8.2.).
 Such unlikely incidents include fire in the building, flooding causing building elements decomposing, and other unlikely incidents. - 4.3.4.
-In case of wooden building elements, the buffer is set at 10% in the Experiment phase of the CO2 Removal Marketplace.
+In case of wooden building elements, the buffer is set at 10%.
 The buffer can later be amended by the Issuing Body. - 4.4 Emissions from the activity of producing wooden building elements and for the supply chain that is included within the boundary - 4.4.1.
 Emissions from sourcing or harvesting the raw material